 At age seventeen, I got my first real programming gig, creating the computer game Ishido.
 That led to more development jobs, including Heaven & Earth and Seize the Day.
 Also, wanting to prove I wasn't just a programmer, I landed a gig doing the graphics and animations for the arcade game Maelstrom.
-Ironically, to this day I think Maelstrom remains my best known work.
+Ironically, I think Maelstrom ended up being my best known work at the time.

-In 1995, I joined MetaCreations (originally HSC Software, now Viewpoint) and moved to sunny Santa Barbara, California.
+In 1995, I joined MetaCreations (originally HSC Software) and moved to sunny Santa Barbara, California.
 I'd traveled plenty, but this was my first big move.
 It was also my first job as an employee of a company.
 It was very exciting, and I got to meet and work with many talented people, many of whom I'm close with to this day.

 I started at MetaCreations working on Internet-based multi-player games, most notably MetaSquares (an original strategy board game designed by Scott Kim).
 I then moved to more general virtual community work, including SoapTalk and BryceTalk (both based around some of MetaCreations' core graphics software).
 Meanwhile, far away, my parents' sustainability work was taking them to physical intentional communities, not unlike my virtual communities.